gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 pointing at the barrette.

 "This?"
 Vaszlav handed it to Fraederiq.
 "It's quite the pretty, isn't it?
-Thindi, not Bantangui---on my blood, that's real mahogany.
+Thindi, not Bantangui—on my blood, that's real mahogany.
 I could let you have it for three quarter rings."

 "What?
 For this trash?"
 Fraederiq scowled.
 "It's not worth half